 Bite Size Factoids

-Note: A new Bite Size Factoids YouTube video will be included with the Crtrs listed below.
-Starting with the Salmonfly.
-Keep checking this blog for updated links to these videos.
-I will also post updates on social media each time I add a video link to this blog.
+Note: Keep checking this blog for updated YouTube video links you will find attached to most Crtrs below.
 After watching, please don’t forget to give the video a “thumbs up” & subscribe to my YouTube channel for more nature & Crtr fun!
 Big Crtr Hugs!

 Salmonfly (Pteronarcys californica)